 Sad to see that Joan Micklin Silver, one of the few female movie directors back in the day, has died.
 She was perhaps best known for directing Crossing Delancey and Chilly Scenes of Winter.
 Among other accomplishments she gave me my first break in movies....of a kind.

 It was back in the mid-1970s, and the set photographer for a film called Between the Lines, directed by Joan Micklin Silver--a rare female director at the time--called me at Crawdaddy to ask if I could round up a few other vanishing longhairs to appear in the movie, which was set at a Boston alt-paper, similar to The Real Paper or the Phoenix.
 Sort of a "give me a head with hair, long beautiful hair" order.
-The photog was Lorey Sebastian, ex-wife of Spoonful John (she was the "you" in "you and me and rain on the roof" etc.).
+The photog was Lorey Sebastian, ex-wife of John Sebastian (she was the "you" in "you and me and rain on the roof" etc.).
 Among those I rounded up was one of my staffers, Mitch Glazer, later a Hollywood screenwriter himself.

 Goldblum played the smart-ass record reviewer.
-(We later had lunch a couple of times and I got him to write a review for Crawdaddy and we hung out a bit.)
+(We later had lunch a couple of times and I got him to write a review of a Natalie Cole album for Crawdaddy.)
 So, if you watch the film, you will see me--with the rest of the "staff."
 For a few seconds.
 R.I.P. my film career.